EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Query synthesis

 At the end of each iteration, method $\textsc{RetainTopQueries}$ (line 10 and \Cref{sec:retaining_topk_queries}) maintains a list of top-$k$ queries seen so far, which is larger than the number of queries selected for additional expansion, in case a query seen earlier in the search ends up with the best score on the final labeled set of segments, or, as mentioned above, to give users options if they would like to try alternative, high-performing queries.

-The algorithm has several hyperparameters, which include a labeling budget $b$ (i.e., the maximum number of labels that the user is willing to provide), the number of candidate queries to retain during exploration $bw$ (i.e., the beam width), and the number of queries in the final answer $k$. \Cref{fig:algorithmExample} illustrates the algorithm using the running example.
+The algorithm has several hyperparameters, including a labeling budget $b$ (i.e., the maximum number of labels the user is willing to provide), the number of candidate queries to retain during exploration $bw$ (i.e., the beam width), the number of candidate queries, $s_q$, and the number of candidate video segments, $s_v$, sampled during active learning, and the number of queries in the final answer $k$. \Cref{fig:algorithmExample} illustrates the algorithm using the running example.

 \algorithmExampleFigure